sajjjadayobi/PersianQA/README.md

 dataset consists of more than 9,000 entries.
 Each entry can be either an _impossible to answer_ or a question with one or more answers spanning in the passage (the _context_) from which the questioner proposed the question.
-Much like the SQuAD dataset, the impossible or _unanswerable_ questions can be utilized to create a system which "knows that it doesn't know the answer".
+Much like the SQuAD2.0 dataset, the impossible or _unanswerable_ questions can be utilized to create a system which "knows that it doesn't know the answer".

 On top of that, the dataset has 900 test data available.